 Ardfield is a jewel in West Cork's crown and we're very enthusiastic to share a little piece of it's history with you.

-Step back in time as the sentimental charm and country way of life of the locals with their cottage style sheds and small stone walled gardens extend out onto the Atlantic ocean, all pieces of the bigger jigsaw better known as the Wild Atlantic Way.
+Step back in time and experience the sentimental charm and country way of life with cottage style sheds and small stone walled gardens extending out onto the Atlantic ocean, all pieces of the bigger jigsaw better known as the Wild Atlantic Way.

 In the 19th Century, Mountain Common had a functioning race track.
 This was located near to where our campsite is currently.
 The horse was a valuable animal back then and carried out a lot of the work.
 Therefore, horses had to be shod and quite a few blacksmiths resided in the locality.
 This is how the Mountain Forge Escape got its name.
 There was once a working blacksmiths forge on our grounds.